 Shares of restricted stock become unrestricted shares of common stock upon vesting on a one-for-one basis.
 The cost of these awards is determined using the closing price of the Company's common stock on the date of the grant and compensation expense is recognized over the vesting period.
 Generally, the restricted stock awards vest in equal increments over either a three or four year period.
+The Company has issued share-based awards with non-performance and performance-based vesting criteria.
+For share-based awards that are performance-based, achievement of the milestones must be "probable" before share-based compensation expense is recorded.
+At each reporting date, the Company reviews the likelihood that these awards will vest and if the vesting is deemed probable, compensation expense is recorded at that time.
+If ultimately performance goals are not met, for any awards where vesting was previously deemed probable, previously recognized compensation cost will be reversed.

-A summary of the activity of restricted stock outstanding is as follows for the twenty-six weeks ended July 1, 2012:
+A summary of the activity of restricted stock outstanding is as follows for the thirty-nine weeks ended September 30, 2012:

-Shares (in thousands) Wtd.
+Shares Wtd.
 Avg.
+Grant Date Fair Value

+(in thousands)

-Grant Date Fair Value Restricted stock outstanding at January 1, 2012 442 \$ 23.32 Granted 285 17.62 Vested (108) 24.60 Forfeited/canceled (22) 22.45 Restricted stock outstanding at July 1, 2012 597 \$ 20.62
+Restricted stock outstanding at January 1, 2012 442 \$ 23.32

+Granted 315 18.39

+Vested (139) 23.26

+Forfeited/canceled (23) 22.52

+Restricted stock outstanding at September 30, 2012 595 \$ 20.98